Pacanchique

-Pacanchique was a person in the Folklore of the Muisca.
+Pacanchique was a person in the folklore of the Muisca.
 He is said to have been the son of the cacique of Ramiriquí; Baganique.
 During that time, Ramiriquí was part of the zacazgo of Quemuenchatocha of the northern Muisca Confederation.
-Pacanchique's fiancé, Azay, is said to have been kidnapped by Quemuenchatocha and Pacanchique did all to get her back, eventually leading the Spanish conquistadores to Hunza to beat Quemuenchatocha.
+Pacanchique's fiancé, Azay, is said to have been kidnapped by Quemuenchatocha and Pacanchique did all to get her back, eventually leading the Spanish conquistadors to Hunza to beat Quemuenchatocha.

 Background

 In the centuries before the arrival of the Spanish conquistadors, the central highlands (Altiplano Cundiboyacense) of present-day Colombia were ruled by zaques (northern Muisca Confederation) and zipas (southern territories).
 Other areas were ruled by caciques, one of which was the ruler of Ramiriquí.

 Mythography

 Pacanchique, who lived in the times of the rule of zaque Quemuenchatocha, had a beautiful fiancé, Azay.
 Quemuenchatocha organised pilgrimages to the Temple of the Sun, built by Goranchacha.
 At the temple human sacrifices were performed; young boys of twelve years old were offered to worship Sué, the god of the Sun of the Muisca.
-These rituals took place at the Cojines del Zaque ("Cushions of the Zaque"), two round stones of equal rock type, and were accompanied by music and dances with flutes, ocarinas and drums.
+These rituals took place at the Cojines del Zaque ("Cushions of the Zaque"), two round stones of equal rock type, and were accompanied by music and dances with flutes, ocarinas, and drums.

 At one of the celebrations, the delegation of Ramiriquí composed of the cacique Baganchique, his son Pacanchique and his fiancé Azay, together with other leaders of the area around Ramiriquí, came from Soracá to the temple to worship the Sun.
 The celebrations started at dawn; when Sué was rising in the east.
 Zaque Quemuenchatocha kneeled down on the Cojines to start the ritual.
 The hearts of the young boys were pulled out and sacrificed to the Sun, while Quemuenchatocha drank their blood.
 The zaque saw the beautiful Azay and ordered his servants to bring her to his palace (gran bohío) that night.
 The choice for Azay was considered a great honour according to the Muisca traditions and was arranged by the gods and Azay was captured that same night.